-This is a great introduction to the topic of Business Intelligence, specifically what OLAP Cubes are (they are not, technically, “cubes”) and how the features of a BI database differs from a traditional relational database.
+This is a great introduction to the topic of Business Intelligence, specifically what OLAP Cubes and cube reporting are (they are not, technically, “cubes”) and how the features of a BI database differs from a traditional relational database.

 There is also an associated blog, OLAP Cubes 101, to accompany the video.

 Also, check out ArcherPoint’s blog, If I Want to Build a Data Warehouse, Do I Go to Home Depot?